terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    terraform init
    ```

-1. Commit the applied code, so you can manage versions locally.
+1. Commit the new code version, so you can manage versions locally.

    ```sh
    git commit -m "Init gcs backend."